|Nutrition Facts (per serving)|

 The Blind Pilot was created on one of those occasions when a patron came into the bar and asked me for something new featuring a combination of Galliano and whiskey.

 At that time, the vanilla-anise liqueur had just returned to its original formulation and I immediately thought of pairing the herbal notes of Galliano with the richness of Vya Vermouth.
-I then added a touch of sweetness to the mix with the rich tones of Jim Beam Bourbon.
+I then added a touch of sweetness to the mix with the rich tones of bourbon.

 More Tips for Making a Great Blind Pilot Cocktail